 Finding a good deal on a checking or savings account is becoming more difficult with banks charging higher fees.
-Over the last few years, online banking has become a popular alternative to brick-and-mortar banks but it’s not right for everyone.
+Over the last few years, online banking has become a popular alternative to brick-and-mortar banks, but it’s not right for everyone.
 If you’re thinking about moving your accounts, there are a few things you need to keep in mind.
 Here’s a breakdown of the pros and cons of trading in your traditional bank for a virtual banking experience.
 Consider working with a financial advisor as you sort through all your options for banking.

-One of the biggest advantages you’ll get with online banking is a slight bump in interest rates for both checking and savings accounts.
-While most traditional banks are currently offering rates ranging from around 0.10% to 0.50%, you can find online checking and savings that feature slightly higher rates of 0.9% to 1%.
-While it doesn’t seem like much, the rates offered by some of the best savings accounts can add up in the long run, especially if you’re keeping a lot of cash in your account.
+One of the typical advantages you’ll get with online banking is a bump in interest rates for checking, savings, money market and CD accounts.
+In fact, many online banks have significantly higher rates than their traditional, branch-based counterparts.
+The rates offered by some of the best online savings accounts can add up in the long run, especially if you’re keeping a lot of cash in your account.

 The great thing about online banks is that they’re always open which means you can access your accounts any time, anywhere.
 You can set up automatic transfers, schedule bill payments or check your balance using mobile banking apps.
 Some online banks even allow you to set up mobile text alerts to help you keep track of payments or notify you if your balance is getting low.
 While many traditional banks offer these same services, they’re not available everywhere which can be a hassle if you need to be able to bank on the go.